mckinsey/vizro/vizro-core/docs/pages/development/documentation-style-guide.md

 ## Instructions

 Prefer to use imperatives to make instructions.
 For example:
-> "Complete the configuration steps"
+> Complete the configuration steps

 You don't need to use the word "please" -- readers want less to read and don't think it's rude if you omit it.

 You can also use second person:
-> "You should complete the configuration steps".
-Don't use the passive "The configuration steps should be completed" (see next bullet).
+> You should complete the configuration steps.

-Avoid using the passive tense where possible.
+Don't use the passive tense:
+> The configuration steps should be completed.

 !!!note "What is passive tense?"